jccantu8/Chess/README.md

 # Chess

+    Command line implementation of chess using ruby and rspec.
+Written by Julio Cantu.

+    Features to be considered: en passant, castling, pawn promotion, basic opponent computer A.I., and saving/loading previous games.

 ## knightTravails

     This program serves as a bit of a helper for chess in that it involves finding the shortest (or one of the shortest) paths for a knight between a starting position and ending position on a chess board.